devfile/devworkspace-operator/authentication-schemas/README.md

 Cons:
 - probably different clients should be registered on OpenID provider side with workspaces specific endpoints;
 - users should authenticate separately for each workspace.
 User will be asked if they rely that particular domain;

-* we should be able to run everything on one host, and SSO could be implemented but that's not safe to do without additional authorization since OpenID token will be sent to workspace which may be fake just to steal token.
+  \* we should be able to run everything on one host, and SSO could be implemented but that's not safe to do without additional authorization since OpenID token will be sent to workspace which may be fake just to steal token.

+# TODO:
+- Show more clearly on the diagram at which point OpenID provider is configured to be able to work with specific OpenID client;
+- Think more about Single Host mode, where AuthBridge and Workspaces live on the same cluster.
+Can it helps use to provide SSO with creator access only?